-- Employees shall be paid their hourly rate of pay when taking paid leave time. - Tipped employees and workers earning commissions shall be paid at least the full minimum wage in the jurisdiction where they work or the agreed upon base hourly wage rate, whichever is higher, for all paid leave hours.
+Employees shall be paid their hourly rate of pay when taking paid leave time.

+Tipped employees and workers earning commissions shall be paid at least the full minimum wage in the jurisdiction where they work or the agreed upon base hourly wage rate, whichever is higher, for all paid leave hours.

-Employee Request for Paid Leave
+Employee Requests for Paid Leave

-- An employer must adopt a reasonable, written paid leave policy that, at a minimum, includes the protections of the Act and the rules, and shall be provided to employees on their first day of employment or on March 31, 2024, whichever is later. - Employers must allow for oral or written request to use earned paid leave.
+- Employers must allow for oral or written request to use earned paid leave.
 However, an employer's policy may require the employee to provide written notice after making an oral request for paid leave. - Section 15(h): employers can have a reasonable Paid Leave notification policy: - (h)(1): If foreseeable leave --> may require a maximum of 7 days notice. - (h)(2): If unforeseeable leave --> notice as soon as practically possible. - Guidance: this area requires employers to carefully consider operational needs and the terms "reasonable" and "foreseeability" in light of the right of employees to take time off for any reason.